 Transition Year students are taken to Dublin in November where they get a guided tour of the Dail and Croke Park.
 Our local T.D.
 Mr. Michael Ring is very welcoming in Dail Eireann and students are always given the red carpet treatment!
 After a guided tour they are permitted to sit in on question time in the Dail and Seanad.
 The students visited Croke Park to visit the stadium and the visitor centre.
 They took part in many activities at the visitor centre.

 First Aid Course

 Students got a chance to take part in a First Aid Course in the school.
 The course allowed students to learn key skills which would come in useful if an injury were happen.

 The Young Enterprise Competition is sponsored by Enterprise Ireland and is geared towards the aspiring entrepreneurs.
 All students take part in the Enterprise module in Transition Year and the students that display the best enterprising skills and abilities (innovation, creativity, market research, product development, marketing, sales, customer service and teamwork) go forward to represent the school in the competition at local, regional and national level.

 The students are instrumental in organising the annual School Musical.
 They play a pivotal role in stage construction, set design, props, costumes, stage management… Without the help of our TY’s, the musical simply could not take place.
 The musical usually takes place in January - February.
-This year (2016) they performed 'Seven Brides for Seven Brothers'.
-This was the 21st year of musicals at Sancta Maria College.
+This year (2018) was the 23rd year of musicals at Sancta Maria College.

 Self-defence and orienteering